Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Configuration Overview

-To create a Secure Mesh Site, here are the high-level steps:
+To create a Secure Mesh Site with AWS, here are the high-level steps:

-- Node creation prerequisites: Create objects that will be associated to the nodes (AWS EC2 instances) including, security groups, key pairs, and more.
+- Node creation prerequisites: Create objects that are associated with the CE nodes, including security groups, SSH key pairs, and more.

 - Image management: Gather all the information required to find the Amazon Machine Image (AMI).

-- Node management: Use the AMI found in the previous step to create the EC2 instances (in other words, the nodes that constitute the CE Site).
+- Node management: Use the AMI found in the previous step to create the CE nodes (EC2 instances).
+Each CE node is a virtual machine (VM).

-- Interface management: Add additional interfaces on the nodes, if necessary.
+- Network interface management: Add additional interfaces on the nodes, if necessary.

 Procedure

-In this guide, the procedure demonstrates the steps to deploy a single-node secure mesh site with dual interfaces.
-However, this guide will also explain the necessary deviations from this specific model where necessary, making it flexible to adjust to different node and interface requirements.
+This procedure demonstrates the steps to deploy a single-node Site with dual interfaces.
+However, this procedure also explains the necessary deviations from this specific model where necessary, making it flexible to adjust to different node and interface requirements.

 Create Site Object